hyperledger/iroha/CONTRIBUTING.md

 ### Profiling

-<details> <summary> Expand to learn ho to profile iroha. </summary>
+<details> <summary> Expand to learn ho to profile Iroha. </summary>

-To optimize performance it's useful to profile iroha.
+To optimize performance it's useful to profile Iroha.

-To do that you should compile iroha with `profiling` profile and with `profiling` feature:
+To do that you should compile Iroha with `profiling` profile and with `profiling` feature:

 ```bash
 RUSTFLAGS="-C force-frame-pointers=on" cargo +nightly -Z build-std build --target your-desired-target --profile profiling --features profiling
 ```

-Then start iroha and attach profiler of your choice to the iroha pid.
+Then start Iroha and attach profiler of your choice to the Iroha pid.

-Alternatively it's possible to build iroha inside docker with profiler support and profile iroha this way.
+Alternatively it's possible to build Iroha inside docker with profiler support and profile Iroha this way.

 ```bash
 docker build -f Dockerfile.glibc --build-arg="PROFILE=profiling" --build-arg='RUSTFLAGS=-C force-frame-pointers=on' --build-arg='FEATURES=profiling' --build-arg='CARGOFLAGS=-Z build-std' -t iroha:profiling .